BodenmillerGroup/ImcSegmentationPipeline/docs/index.md

 The pipeline is entirely build on open source tool, can be easily adapted to more specific problems and forms a solid basis for quantitative multiplexed tissue image analysis.
 For a more detailed introduction, please refer to the [Introduction](intro.md).

+This site gives detailed explanations on the 5 step (A-E, [see below](#overview)) pipeline to generate single-cell measurements from raw imageing data.

 ## Getting started

 For the main part of the analysis, you will need to install [Ilastik](https://www.ilastik.org/download.html) and [CellProfiler](https://cellprofiler.org/releases).